 - Bank account number and routing and transit numbers if the applicant would like to receive payment by direct deposit

-Applicants who file for unemployment and have dependent children that they support financially may be eligible to receive an increase in their weekly benefit amount as determined by the Massachusetts Department of Unemployment Assistance (DUA).
+Applicants who choose to file for unemployment and have dependent children that they support financially may be eligible to receive an increase in their weekly benefit amount as determined by the Massachusetts Department of Unemployment Assistance (DUA).
 This allowance is referred to as the Dependency Allowance (DA).
-Under this allowance, unemployment applicants may be eligible for an increase of $25 per week for each dependent child, with funds not exceeding 50 percent of the weekly UI benefit claim.

 If the unemployment applicant worked in Massachusetts and moved to another state, he or she may still be eligible for benefits under UI law.
 This type of claim is known as an interstate claim.
 The applicant can apply for an interstate claim using UI Online or by calling the TeleClaim Center.

 After petitioners apply for unemployment benefits in Massachusetts, DUA sends a request to all employers listed on the claim for information regarding past wages and reasons for employment termination.
 Each employer has 10 days to respond.
 If the employer does not respond within 10 days, DUA may contact the applicant or the employer again for any missing wage information.

 Once the employee wage and termination information is complete, DUA calculates the amount of benefits the applicant will receive and how long the applicant will be eligible to receive them.
 Once the claimant has applied for benefits, he or she must continue to request to renew benefits every week that he or she is unemployed or working reduced hours.